mozilla/splice/front_end/readme.md

 `npm install` to install dependencies.

-`npm install gulp -g` install gulp.

-`gulp serve` to start a local server with hot reloading.
+`npm start` to start a local server with hot reloading.

-`gulp build:dist` to build production code in the /dist directory.
+`npm run build:dist` to build production code in the /dist directory.

-`node node_modules/karma/bin/karma start` to run tests.
+`npm test` to run tests.

 ## Features